 I think working with the existing architecture and being sensitive to its roots, is incredibly important.
 Being able to tell a story with the design is so unique and blending elements from different time periods and influences creates such a timeless narrative.
 What are a few projects you have really enjoyed?

 One particular project that stands out is a decor project where the client literally let us run with it.
 They obviously had opinions but just trusted us to do our job and the end result turned out great.
-Often when clients are overly involved, it can hinder the process, despite how much pre-planning we do.
+Often when clients involve themselves way over the top, it can hinder the process, despite how much pre-planning we do.
 With this client, everything ran smoothly and that is pretty much a dream case scenario.

 That is amazing.
 Sometimes when you can run with something, things can click in a way that you never expected.
 When it comes to other designers, architects, and creative people, who are you inspired by at the moment?

-My eyes are always caught by the work of Portland based Jessica Helgerson Interiors.
-Everything they touch has so much soul, consideration and attention to detail.
+My eyes always love the work of Jessica Helgerson residential Interiors from Portland.
+Everything they touch has so much soul, consideration, and attention to detail.
 They mix a lot of vintage with custom and everything feels so timeless.
 I’d live in any one of their designs and when I grow up I want to be a designer like Jessica!

 She does some really great work!
 Creating that “timeless” feeling is becoming so much more common.
 What are your tips for making a house a home?

 Depending on how you define ‘home’ my interpretation is something that feels cozy, lived in, and personal.
-In my opinion, in order to achieve a lived in feel you have to layer.
-Anyone can find a sofa, rug, coffee table and side chairs and call it a day but it’s the elements on top of that, which really makes a space feel like a home.
-Artwork, throw pillows, accessories, plants these are all items that add to a room.
-I also think that adding vintage, hand-crafted and one-of-a-kind pieces also helps too, as they bring in elements of soul and history into a house.
+In my opinion, to achieve a lived-in feel you have to layer.
+Anyone can find a sofa, rug, coffee table, and side chairs and call it a day but it’s the elements on top of that, which really makes a space feel like a home.
+Artwork, throw pillows, accessories, plants are all items that add to a room.
+I also think that adding vintage, hand-crafted, and one-of-a-kind pieces also helps too, as they bring elements of soul and history into a house.